© Crown copyright 2019

 This will be subject to the MHRA being able to obtain the necessary information to show the parallel import product is indeed essentially similar to the UK reference product.

 Parallel import licence holders will in future need to be established in the United Kingdom.
-Those currently holding licences will have until 31st December 2020 to effect this change if currently established elsewhere in the EU/EEA.
-Until they have done so, companies will be expected to put in place a UK-based contact person within 4 weeks of Exit.
+Those currently holding licences will have until 31 October 2021 to effect this change if currently established elsewhere in the EU/EEA.
+Until they have done so, companies will be expected to put in place a UK-based contact person within 4 weeks of Brexit.
 This individual must be accessible to the licensing authority in respect of any matter relating to the parallel import licence.
 This requirement will no longer apply once a UK licence holder is established.

 Any long-term national parallel import regime will be contingent on continued alignment to the regional exhaustion regime.

 The UK currently recognises prescriptions from all EU/EEA countries.
-Following EU Exit the UK will recognise prescriptions from an approved list of countries.
+Following Brexit, the UK will recognise prescriptions from an approved list of countries.
 The list on day 1 of exit will comprise all EEA/EU countries.
 Recognition of these prescriptions will be subject to the following:

 - As now, the ultimate decision to dispense remains with the dispenser.